 One thing about instrumental music is this: Even if the composer has an explicit story to tell, the listener can pretty easily ignore that narrative and create their own iteration.
 I do it all the time.

-In fact, I’ve been pulling this with the music of Com Truise (AKA Seth Haley) for years.
+I’ve been pulling this with the music of Com Truise (AKA Seth Haley) for years.
 I’ve come up with all sorts of stories and theories to go along with his gorgeous, off-kilter, heavily manipulated synthwave/synthpop/synthfunk fare.
 I’ve certainly integrated his modern, retro-infused concoctions into my own personal story.

 Nevertheless, at the heart of the music of Haley’s Com Truise project is a tale about “Com Truise,” a robot astronaut and his adventures.
 Specifically, on new album Iteration — which comes out Friday, June 16, via Ghostly — Haley closes the book on his years-long narrative with an episode he says is about overcoming oppression, and ends up making his best album in the process.
 (Note to Self: Convince a talented artist and writer to create a graphic novel based on Com Truise’s years’ long tale.)